Mr-Kumar-Abhishek/brain-beats-blog/_posts/2023-01-29-how-to-meditate-with-the-549.21-hz-solfeggio-frequency.md

 tweet-title: How to Meditate with the 549.21 Hz Solfeggio Frequency
 tweet-description: If you are looking for a way to enhance your meditation practice, you may want to try the 549.21 Hz solfeggio frequency.
 This is a special sound that resonates with the Gold Star Chakra, which is located above the Solar Plexus Chakra at the level of your diaphragm.
 date: 2023-01-29
-keywords: frequency benefits, Brain Beats, Frequencies, Solfeggio Frequency, gold star Chakra, 549.21 Hz, Brain wave entrainment, sound therapy,
+keywords: frequency benefits, Brain Beats, Frequencies, Solfeggio Frequency, gold star Chakra, 549.21 Hz, Brain wave entrainment, sound therapy
 ---

 If you are looking for a way to enhance your meditation practice, you may want to try the 549.21 Hz solfeggio frequency.
 This is a special sound that resonates with the Gold Star Chakra, which is located above the Solar Plexus Chakra at the level of your diaphragm.
 The Gold Star Chakra is not to be confused with the 12th chakra in the 4D spectrum, which is also associated with a shimmering gold color.
 The Gold Star Chakra is entirely in the 3rd dimension and it governs your ability to plan, execute, and achieve your goals.